 It is important to ground back social media into the human experience.
 To grow an authentic community, you should be authentic and make connections with other businesses on social media.
 To get started, enter your city in the ‘locations’ tab and see the small businesses that pop up.

-Engaging on social media through the 3 types of advertisements above definitely helps with SEO, but you can boost the internet presence of your business further by optimising your website.
-You should post regularly on your Google My Business page and ensure that the information section inside your Google My Business dashboard is completely filled out.
-Both of these actions, coupled with implementation of a Google review strategy will help propel your business to the first page of Google search results.
-The higher your website ranks on the Google results pages, the more likely that local customers will find out about your business.
+Engaging on social media through the 3 types of advertisements above definitely helps with SEO.
+You can boost the internet presence of your business further by optimising your website.
+You should post regularly on your Google My Business page.
+Ensure that the information section inside your Google My Business dashboard is completely filled out.
+Both of these actions, coupled with the implementation of a Google review strategy.
+It will help propel your business to the first page of Google search results.
+The higher your website ranks on the Google results pages.
+The more likely that local customers will find out about your business.

 5. Content Marketing

 Content marketing can help boost your SEO ranking.
 It refers to adding blog posts to your company’s website to rank higher.
 The content is an excellent place to appeal to local customers.
-For instance, if you are a London-based skincare brand, you should customise the content to protect your skin in the warm summer months.
+For instance, if you are a London-based skincare brand.
+You should customise the content to protect your skin in the warm summer months.
 That way, keywords around London and skincare will rank you higher.
 Come up with blog topics that offer specific answers to your target customer’s questions and problems.
-Creating content without first having an understanding of what works for your brand audience and what doesn’t is simply a waste of time and resources.
+Creating content without first having an understanding of what works for your brand audience.
+What doesn’t is simply a waste of time and resources.